SHOP @ OUR RETAIL LOCATIONS

 Our soaps are free from petroleum-based chemicals.
-In fact, there are no chemicals, no artificial fragrances, no surfactants, and no preservatives.
-Our soaps are completely biodegradable and all the ingredients are found in nature (even our lye is slaked lime, which is formed when calcium oxide is mixed with water.
+In fact, there are no harsh chemicals, no surfactants, and no preservatives.
+Our soaps are completely biodegradable and the ingredients are found in nature (Even our lye is from slaked lime, which is formed when calcium oxide is mixed with water.
 Calcium oxide comes from limestone or seashells).
-We offer soaps for all skin types, and they’re handcrafted gently with a blended base of 5 oils – coconut, olive, corn, soybean, and hemp oils, along with organic shea butter, water, lye, fragrances and essential oils.
-Some have further natural additives, such as activated charcoal, clay, ground mint leaves, oatmeal… just to name a few.
+We offer soaps for all skin types, and they’re handcrafted gently with a blended base of 5 oils – coconut, olive, corn, soybean, and sunflower oils, along with organic shea butter, water, fragrances, and/or essential oils.
+Some have further natural additives, such as activated charcoal, pine tar, silica sand, clay, ground mint leaves, oatmeal, tea tree oil, rose petals, sea salt, dead sea salt… just to name a few.
 Our soaps are carefully pH balanced so they won’t dry your skin.
 Our soaps are safe for your entire family and the environment.

 Try our soaps and you may find that you love our soaps just as much as we love providing you with the best true soap there is.
 We took our Expedition to bring you these luxurious soaps, now you need to join us in our mission of inspiring clean bodies with non-toxic soaps.